 Designers from Designing Digitally create simulated learning experiences for employee training.
 These simulated learning experiences range from a complete 2D simulated software experience up to a 3D immersive experience.

-Affordable and agile: Due to short training duration, the microlearning costs are lower than traditional eLearning.
+- Affordable and agile – Due to the short training duration, the microlearning costs are lower than traditional eLearning.
 They can be created and deployed rapidly, much quicker than traditional eLearning.

 - Shorter development cycle – Typically, all the formats of microlearning, whether a performance support tool or an instructional video, have a much shorter development cycle.

 - Wider application – Microlearning formats can be used to train a new joinee from scratch or can also serve as a refresher for an experienced employee.
 You can also use these nuggets as stand-alone assets or they could be part of a series of microlearning courses.

 - Easy to update – Small-length courses are easy to update as well as upgrade.